-Upon the completion of this offering, based on the number of shares outstanding as of March 31, 2010 and giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010 and 347,640 shares of Class B common stock to be acquired by certain selling stockholders through option exercises at the closing of this offering in order to sell the underlying shares of Class A common stock in this offering, we will have a total of 40,439,681 shares of our Class A and Class B common stock outstanding.
-Of these outstanding shares, all of the 3,850,000 shares of Class A common stock sold in this offering will be freely tradable, except that any shares purchased in the directed share program or held by our affiliates, as that term is defined in Rule 144 under the Securities Act, will only be able to be sold in compliance with the limitations described below.
+Upon the completion of this offering, based on the number of shares outstanding as of March 31, 2010 and giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010, we will have a total of shares of our Class A and Class B common stock outstanding.
+Of these outstanding shares, all of the shares of Class A common stock sold in this offering will be freely tradable, except that any shares held by our affiliates, as that term is defined in Rule 144 under the Securities Act, will only be able to be sold in compliance with the limitations described below.

 The outstanding shares of our Class B common stock and the underlying Class A common stock issuable upon conversion thereof will be deemed restricted securities as defined in Rule 144.
 Restricted securities may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 promulgated under the Securities Act, which rules are summarized below.
-In addition, all of our security holders, including purchasers in the directed share program, have entered into market standoff agreements with us or lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions, not to sell any of our stock for at least 180 days following the date of this prospectus.
-Subject to the provisions of Rule 144 or Rule 701, based on an assumed offering date of June 30, 2010, shares will be available for sale in the public market as follows:
+In addition, all of our security holders have entered into market standoff agreements with us or lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions, not to sell any of our stock for at least 180 days following the date of this prospectus.
+Subject to the provisions of Rule 144 or Rule 701, based on an assumed offering date of , 2010, shares will be available for sale in the public market as follows:

-- · No shares will be eligible for sale in the public market immediately upon completion of this offering; - 34,638,799 shares will be eligible for sale in the public market upon the expiration of the lock-up and/or market standoff agreements described below, subject in some cases to the volume and other restrictions of Rule 144 and Rule 701 also described below; and - the remainder of the shares will be eligible for sale in the public market from time to time thereafter upon the lapse of our right of repurchase with respect to any unvested shares.
+- · No shares will be eligible for sale in the public market immediately upon completion of this offering; - shares will be eligible for sale in the public market upon the expiration of the lock-up and/or market standoff agreements described below, subject in some cases to the volume and other restrictions of Rule 144 and Rule 701 also described below; and - the remainder of the shares will be eligible for sale in the public market from time to time thereafter upon the lapse of our right of repurchase with respect to any unvested shares